Increase home safety with a simple test that measures mobility in seniors

 We’d also suggest using a prominent distance marker that your older adult can easily see and won’t trip over – a chair, garbage can, end table, etc.

-Next Step See how to give a TUG test to your older adult (2 minutes)
+Next Step See how to give the simple Timed Up and Go (TUG) test at home (2 minutes)

-— 5 Easy Balance Exercises for Seniors Using a Walker [Video]
+- 5 Safe Balance Exercises for Seniors Who Use a Walker

 By DailyCaring Editorial Team